dailymotion-oss/octopilot/docs/current-version/content/updaters/yaml.md

 It supports the following parameters:

-- `file` (string): mandatory path to the YAML file to update.
-Can be a file pattern - such as `config/*.yaml`.
+- `file` (string): mandatory path to the file to update.
+Can be a file pattern - such as `config/*.yaml` to match files in the same directory, or `config/**/*.yaml` using double asterisks (**) to match files in subdirectories.
 If it's a relative path, it will be relative to the root of the cloned git repository.
+For more information on using file patterns, you can refer to the [go-zglob documentation](https://github.com/mattn/go-zglob).
 - `path` (string): mandatory path to the key to update in the YAML file(s).
 We support [yq v3 path expressions](https://mikefarah.gitbook.io/yq/v/v3.x/usage/path-expressions) or [yq v4 syntax](https://mikefarah.gitbook.io/yq/operators/traverse-read).
 - `indent` (int): optional number of spaces used for indentation when writing the YAML file(s) after update.
 Default to `2`.
 - `trim` (boolean): if `true`, the content will be "trimmed" before being written to disk - to avoid extra line break at the end of the file for example.